 Section 8.
 Organizational Meeting.
-After each regular meeting of the members, the Council, as newly constituted, shall meet as soon as practicable for the purpose of organization, and the discussion of other matters, at such time as may be designated by the members at such meeting; in the event that no time is designated by the members, the Council shall meet during or immediately after the adjournment of such annual meeting of the members.
+After each regular meeting of the members, the Council, as newly constituted, shall meet as soon as practicable for the purpose of organization, and the discussion of other matters, at such time as may be designated by the members at such meeting; in the event that no time is designated by the members, the Council shall meet during or immediately after the adjournment of such regular meeting of the members.
 Such organizational meeting shall be held at such place as may be designated by the members or, in default of such designation, at such place as may be designated by the Council.
 No notice of such first meeting shall be necessary.
 Other meetings of the Council shall be held on such dates and at such places as may be designated from time to time by the Council.

 Section 9.
 Special Meetings.
 Special meetings of the Council may be called at any time by the President or by a majority of the Council members in writing with or without a meeting.
 Such special meeting shall be held at such place as may be designated by the Council.

 Section 10.
 Notice.
 Except as provided in Section 8 of this Article, notice of the place, day and hour of every regular and special meeting shall be given to each Council member at least five (5) days before the meeting.
 Unless required by resolution of the Council, no notice of any meeting need state the purpose thereof.
 No notice of any meeting of the Council need be given to any member who attends or to any member who, in writing, executed and filed with the records of the meeting either before or after the holding thereof, waives such notice.
 Any meeting of the Council, regular or special, may adjourn from time to time reconvene at the same or some other place, and no notice need be given of any such adjourned meeting other than by announcement.